Before You Read Any Further

 • Compatible With: AIP Paleo, Paleo, Nut-Free, Seed-Free, Legume/Peanut-Free

 It’s tiger nuts for the win!!
 If you’re allergic to all nuts, legumes, and seeds, there’s still tiger nut butter as an option.
 Honestly, when you mix it with something else such as jam, you totally forget for a moment what you’re eating.
 It’s epic.
 The best place to look for tiger nut butter at the time of this publishing is Amazon.
-Many brands have gone under as of late, and I don’t have a specific tiger nut butter to vouch for.
+Whilst many brands have gone under, I have linked to a couple below in the brands section of this article.

 Related Article: All About Tiger Nuts